nicolasgross/iotrace/README.md

 # iotrace
-iotrace is a tracing tool that can provide information about the I/O behavior of a program.
+iotrace is a tracing tool that provides information about the I/O behavior of a program.
 It builds upon the ptrace interface of the Linux kernel and is capable of collecting the following statistics:
 - The number of times a file was opened/closed/read/written.
 - The time spent waiting for open/close/read/write to complete for each file.
 - The read/write speed for each file.